-Our mission is to provide immediate crisis response, as well as long term relief, for vulnerable groups such as women and children in a dignified, respectful and empowering way.
+Our mission is to provide immediate crisis response, as well as long-term relief, to vulnerable groups such as women and children in a dignified, respectful and empowering way.
 Our ambition is to find a response that simultaneously improves the conditions for both refugees and local actors.

 The office for Lighthouse Relief Hellas is located in Athens.
 From here we support our current Lighthouse Relief field operations in Greece.
-We are also a small team in Stockholm, Sweden, including our board who are experienced in humanitarian aid operations as well as crisis coordination in response to both natural and man-made disasters.
+We also have a small team in Stockholm, Sweden, including our board who are experienced in humanitarian aid operations and crisis coordination in response to both natural and man-made disasters.

-The organisation was formed by volunteers on Lesvos to better respond to the massive humanitarian crisis unfolding there in September 2015.
-The assistance we have given has been able through hundreds of volunteers efforts, backed up by the generous support from our donors.
+The organisation was formed by volunteers on Lesvos, to better respond to the massive humanitarian crisis unfolding there in September 2015.
+The assistance we have given has been made possible by the efforts of hundreds of volunteers, as well as by the generous support of our donors.